arnavgautam/TreeHacks2015/HOLs/HOL-ScalingWindowsAzureWebSites/HOL.md

 1. From the instance count slider, select the minimum and maximum instances that you want to target for your Web site.
 Change the target CPU range in order to increase or decrease the number of running instances.
 This automatically adds or removes an instance when the threshold is reached.

-	> **Note:** Windows Azure checks the CPU of your web site once every five minutes and adds instances as needed at that point in time.
-If CPU usage is low, Windows Azure will remove instances once every two hours to ensure that your website remains performant.
+	> **Note:** Microsoft Azure checks the CPU of your web site once every five minutes and adds instances as needed at that point in time.
+If CPU usage is low, Microsoft Azure will remove instances once every two hours to ensure that your website remains performant.
 Generally, putting the minimum instance count at 1 is appropriate.
 However, if you have sudden usage spikes on your web site, be sure that you have a sufficient minimum number of instances to handle the load.

 	![websites-automatically-scaling](Images/websites-automatically-scaling.png?raw=true)